A note on Teissier problem for nef classes: Introduction

 On the other hand, comparing with the classical result stated below Problem \ref{teissier-prob} and results in \cite{BFJ,FX}, it seems natural to ask: given the equality assumed in Theorem \ref{thm1} above, can we make the stronger conclusion that $[\alpha]$ and $[\beta]$ are proportional?
 Of course this question is interesting only when $[\alpha_1\wedge...\wedge\alpha_{n-2}]\neq0$.
-The following example shows that this is not always true.
+The Example \ref{exmp-prod} in Section \ref{sect-exmp} shows that this is not always true.
+Therefore, we are naturally led to consider: given nef classes $[\alpha_1],...,[\alpha_{n-2}]$, when can we conclude from the equality \eqref{kt-eq-1} that $[\alpha]$ and $[\beta]$ are proportional?
+This turns out to be intimately related to \emph{Hodge index theorem}, whose definition is recalled as follows.